A northern satellite of Cudham, located halfway along the lane to Green Street Green

 Directly south of the built-up area, Cudham Shaws girlguiding camp occupies a swathe of land between Lordfield Shaw and Cudham Lane North.
 Click here to see a Bing bird’s eye view of the camp’s main amenities.

 The most notable event in Hazelwood’s history was the shooting down in flames of squadron leader Thomas Gleave’s Hawker Hurricane fighter during the Battle of Britain.
-The plane crashed near Mace Farm (now home to ‘London’s premier hawking centre’).
+The plane crashed near Mace Farm.
 Gleave baled out and survived but was horribly burned.
 He was taken to Orpington hospital and then to a specialist burns unit at East Grinstead where he underwent pioneering plastic surgery.
 When his wife visited him, he explained his disfigured appearance with the words, “I had a row with a German.”
 A year later Gleave returned to active service and subsequently played a key role in planning the allied invasion of Normandy.